rikuyaosawa/Cybersecurity/TryHackMe/00-Pre-Security/01-Intro-to-Cybersecurity.md

 ### Threat Intelligence

-> In this context, <ins>intelligence refers to information you gather about actual and potential enemies</ins>.
-A threat is any action that can disrupt or adversely affect a system.
+In this context, **intelligence** refers to information you gather about actual and potential enemies. **A threat** is any action that can disrupt or adversely affect a system.

 Threat intelligence collects information to help the company better prepare against potential adversaries.
 The purpose would be to achieve a threat-informed defence.